sarthak-121/javascript/README.md

 ### Javascript

-Small project using javascript and its library:
+Small project using javascript and its libraries:

 # cars

-save the car from obstacles in the road by moving left or right.
+Save the car from obstacles in the road by moving left or right.

+# chrome extension

+A chrome extension which uses API calls to fetch meaning of selected words on a web page and saves word and meaning in local storage

+# image convertor

+Lets user upload image in any format, then change the format of image to any desired format like png, jpeg, gif, bitmap, tiff, etc. and then lets user to download the file

 # minesweeper

-basic minesweeper game implemented using html and javascript
+Basic minesweeper game implemented using html and javascript

 # snake game

-basic snake game implemented using html and javascript
+Basic snake game implemented using html and javascript

 # tile game

-uncover all similar pair of tiles to win the game
+Uncover all similar pair of tiles to win the game